For daily wit & wisdom, sign up for the Almanac newsletter.

 On the 27th, the crescent Moon closely meets Mars, while Venus and Jupiter come together nearby.

-Here at the Almanac, we’ve long called February’s Moon the ”Snow Moon” due to the typically heavy snowfall that occurs in February.
+The full Moon of February crests Sunday, February 5.
+Here at the Almanac, we’ve long called February’s Moon the ”Snow Moon” due to the typically heavy snowfall that occurs this month in the Northern Hemisphere.
 Other Native American names for this Moon are: Make Branches Fall Into Pieces Moon, Raccoon Moon, and Hunger Moon.
 Read more about the February Snow Moon here!

 The brighter constellation in the night sky is Orion, the Hunter of Greek mythology.
 Look first for that bright belt of three stars.
 The hunter’s shoulder is marked its bright red star Betelgeuse and its knee is marked by blue-white star Rigel.
 See our February Sky Map all about the constellation Orion.